beggsaj/project-2-pet-app/README.md

 # The PawParrazi Project
 ## A Social Media Application for Your Furry Pals

+This Social Media Application is for Man's Best Friend: Our Dogs.
+On the first page, there is a login form where the user can login or create an account.
+Once logged-in, the home page displays all of the current dog's social accounts.
+Comments can be added under each profile.
+There is a log-out button.

-This application uses a Node and Express back end and uses both GET and POST routes for retrieving and adding new data.
+This application uses a Node and Express back-end and uses GET and POST routes for retrieving and adding new canine data.

-Application has a folder structure that meets the MVC paradigm and uses Handlebars.js as the template engine.
+The PawParrazi folder structure meets the MVC paradigm and uses Handlebars.js as the template engine.

-Application is backed by a MySQL database with a Sequelize ORM and protects API keys and sensitive information with environment variables.

-Application includes user authentication (express-session and cookies).

-Application uses at least one new library, package, or technology not covered in class.

-How We Met Project Requirements:
-You and your group will use everything you’ve learned over the past six weeks to create a real-world full-stack application that you’ll be able to showcase to potential employers.
-The user story and acceptance criteria will depend on the project that you create, but your project must fulfil the following requirements:

-Use Node.js and Express.js to create a RESTful API.

-Use Handlebars.js as the templating engine.
+It uses MySQL database with the Sequelize ORMs and Handlebars.js as the templating engine.

-Use MySQL and the Sequelize ORM for the database.

-Have both GET and POST routes for retrieving and adding new data.

-Be deployed using Heroku (with data).

-Use at least one new library, package, or technology that we haven’t discussed.

-Have a polished UI.

-Be responsive.

-Be interactive (i.e., accept and respond to user input).

-Have a folder structure that meets the MVC paradigm.

-Include authentication (express-session and cookies).

-Protect API keys and sensitive information with environment variables.

-Have a clean repository that meets quality coding standards (file structure, naming conventions, follows best practices for class/id naming conventions, indentation, quality comments, etc.).

-Have a quality README (with unique name, description, technologies used, screenshot, and link to deployed application).
+This application also includes user-authentication with express-session and cookies.

+The PawParrazi Project is deployed with
+    Heroku:
+    GitHub:

+Screenshot of Login Page:

+Screenshot of Main Page:

 ## Created By Abigail, Chris, Greg, and Priscilla